 ABOAGORA invited Doctoral Candidates and Art students to a research retreat directed by curator and researcher Taru Elfving (CAA Contemporary Art Archipelago) and organised in collaboration with the Archipelago Research Institute of Turku on the island of Seili, a 2-hour boat ride from Turku in the Archipelago Sea.

 The Pre-Symposium offered a momentary pause in habitual patterns and processes of practice.
 This opened up other modes of engagement and sensibilities critically situated in relation to the specific ecosystem and history of the Turku Archipelago.
 Furthermore, it implied retreat from the conventions of boundary-making between disciplines and epistemologies, in order to nurture an ecology of practices.

-The programme included presentations, walks and fieldwork led by professor emeritus Ilppo Vuorinen, professor Anna Törnroos-Remes, filmmaker Lotta Petronella, and curator Taru Elfving.
+The programme included presentations, walks and fieldwork led by professor emeritus Ilppo Vuorinen, professor Anna Törnroos-Remes, filmmaker Lotta Petronella, and Taru Elfving.
 The Pre-Symposium participants presented their individual research projects and collective enquiries at the symposium ABOAGORA 2020: “Water” in their workshop titled “Sense(s) of Seili” on August 20.